 Developers generate revenue by selling the data to third parties (potentially, cyber criminals) who misuse it in other ways.
 This can lead to problems relating to privacy, browsing safety, etc. Some people might even become victims of identity theft.
-PUAs often feed users with intrusive ads (coupons, banners, surveys, pop-ups).
+Rogue apps often feed users with intrusive ads (coupons, banners, surveys, pop-ups).

 |Name||Microsoft Support.exe pop-up|